rogerbinns/python-fastcall/README.rst

 code, but is not supported for use outside of CPython.
-It generates an intermediate function that has the fastcall signature, does the parsing into variables, and then calls the actual C function implementation passing those variable as regular C parameters.
+It generates an intermediate function that has the fastcall signature, does the parsing into variables, and then calls the actual C function implementation passing those variables as regular C parameters.
 It can also do cleanup after the implementation returns such as releasing buffer objects.